Dolby AC-4: Technical details

 Dolby AC-4 can have up to 5.1 core audio channels which all Dolby AC-4 decoders are required to decode.
 Additional audio channels may be encoded as side signals which Dolby AC-4 decoders can optionally support which would allow for the delivery of 7.1.4 channel audio.
 Side signals may also contain audio objects.
 Dolby AC-4 has two different channel based encoding tools with Advanced Joint Channel Coding (A-JCC) used for low bit rates and Advanced Coupling (A-CPL) used for high bit rates.
 A-JCC doesn't support side signals and is limited to 5.1 channel audio while A-CPL does support side signals.
 Dolby AC-4 supports up to 7 audio objects with a core decoder and can optionally support additional audio objects with a more advanced decoder.
 The use of different decoders allows Dolby AC-4 to support lower cost devices while also allowing for more advanced decoders for AV receivers.

 AC-4 uses an improved modified discrete cosine transform (MDCT) audio coding algorithm.
 Dolby states that Dolby AC-4 provides a 50% reduction in bit rate over Dolby Digital Plus.
 When Dolby AC-4 was tested by the DVB the Multiple Stimuli with Hidden Reference and Anchor test (MUSHRA) score was 90 at 192 kbit/s for 5.1 channel audio.
 When tested for ATSC 3.0 the bit rates needed for the required audio score was 96 kbit/s for stereo audio, 192 kbit/s for 5.1 channel audio, and 288 kbit/s for 7.1.4 channel audio.
 However, for 22.2 channel audio, the required bit rate may be as high as 1536 kbit/s.

 Dolby AC-4 is extensible and audio substreams allow for new features to be added to Dolby AC-4 while maintaining compatibility with older decoders.

+Dolby AC-4 is a lossy audio compression codec.